-Thank you for your interest in wanting to volunteer with us at the Seal Beach Animal Care Center.
+Thank you for your interest in volunteering with us at the Seal Beach Animal Care Center.
 We have many volunteer opportunities available and we look forward to having you as part of our team!

 You must be 18 years old in order to spend time interacting with our dogs and cats.
-Dog orientations are held 4 times a month on Thursdays from 11:00-1:00PM, and Saturdays 9:00-11:00AM.
+Dog orientations are held up to 4 times a month, on Thursdays from 11:00-1:00PM, and/or Saturdays 9:00-11:00AM.
 You must pre-register for the dog orientations in person during our open hours.
 Cat orientations are held on 1 or 2 Saturday mornings per month from 10:30-12.
-Please call (562) 430-4993, email us at firstname.lastname@example.org or stop in to sign up for the next available class.
-Please do not come for an orientation session unless you have been pre-registered.
+Please call (562) 430-4993, email us at email@example.com or stop in to sign up for the next available cat orientation class.
+Please do not come for either orientation session unless you have been pre-registered.

 *If you are interested in volunteering with a group, or are in need of mandated community service or school hours, please contact us individually.
 We are able to accommodate some, but not all, of the special cases listed above, and decide on a case-by-case basis.

 Help make sure that our dogs get enough exercise, outside time and socialization!
 One of the many things that set us apart from other shelters is our commitment to making sure that the dogs have the best possible life while they are with us.
 Every dog gets three 30 minute walks a day to help keep them fit, friendly and engaged.
 Walking provides them with a much needed break from being in their run, and spending time with you for some puppy love.
 Everyday there are three dog-walking shifts: 7am-10am, 10am-4pm, 4pm-7pm.
 Wind, rain or shine, each and every dog gets time out of their kennel thanks to our volunteers.

-In order to sign up, you will be required to come down to the center in person and during our hours to read and fill out our questionnaire.
+In order to sign up, you will be required to come down to the center in person and during our open hours to read and fill out our questionnaire.
 A Dog Welfare Representative will review it with you, in person, and sign you up for an orientation.
-All potential dog walkers must be able to safely handle the dogs, take direction and follow our guildeines.
+All potential dog walkers must be able to safely handle the dogs, take direction and follow our guildelines.